 The rise of AI-enabled CRM & CX

 To give customers the personalized experience they’re looking for, brands need to do a couple of things.
 First, they need to commit to building a single view of customers: across channels, touchpoints and context.
-And they need to commit to using technology to create next-level personalization (call it hyper or extreme personalization if you must…)
+And they need to commit to using technology to create next-level personalization (call it deep personalization if you must…)

 AI drives the next level of personalization